Lurk/ac2023/readme.md

 I am giving up.
 Can't come up with a test case that would fail.
 Will go and do other tasks.

+## Day 13

+Part one was fairly easy.
+Which had a healing effect for my ego after previous day failure.